Notifying Senior Accounting Officer details to HMRC: time limits for notification

 A group of companies may choose to make combined notifications of SAO details for all of the companies in the group.
 The companies in a combined notification may have different filing dates because either they have different year ends or one may be a public limited company.
 In that case the combined notification must be provided by the earliest filing date of the companies involved.

 Although the law allows HMRC to agree a longer period for notification, it is very unlikely that this will be necessary.
 A company will have at least six months after the financial year end to provide details that it will know at the financial year end.
-If, exceptionally, a company believes it needs more time to make the notification, it should write to the CRM or CET before the notification period ends to request an extension and explain why it is needed.
-The CRM or CET will consider each request on its own merits and, to ensure consistency, must discuss any proposed extension with
+If, exceptionally, a company believes it needs more time to make the notification, it should write to the CCM or CET before the notification period ends to request an extension and explain why it is needed.
+The CCM or CET will consider each request on its own merits and, to ensure consistency, must discuss any proposed extension with

 - their Deputy Director in Large Business or